Russia's Ukraine invasion latest news: Kyiv says nuclear experts to check Moscow's 'dirty bomb' allegations soon | Headlines

 * The world will still need Russian oil despite a price cap, with between 80% to 90% an "encouraging level" to meet demand, the head of the International Energy Agency Fatih Birol said. * Ukraine is keeping its forecast of winter wheat sowing unchanged at 3.8 million hectares despite unfavourable weather, deputy agriculture minister Taras Vysotskiy told Reuters.

 * Russian coal exports to energy-hungry China have jumped by about a third this year but supply is constrained by transport infrastructure limitations, industry sources and officials said.
-QUOTE
+Zara owner Inditex ITX.MC has agreed to sellits stores in Russia to UAE-based Daher Group, though it did not rule out returning to the country if circumstances change, the Spanish clothing company said.

-"There are more women left ... so I decided that it was probably the right time to widen my skill set and start cutting their hair," Moscow barber Artemiy Zolotorevsky said, explaining he had fewer male customers since Russia announced a "partial mobilisation" of men to fight in Ukraine.
-(Compiled by Philippa Fletcher)
+QUOTES "There are more women left ... so I decided that it was probably the right time to widen my skill set and start cutting their hair," Moscow barber Artemiy Zolotorevsky said, explaining he had fewer male customers since Russia announced a "partial mobilisation" of men to fight in Ukraine.

+"Anyone who believes it is possible to trade Ukraine's freedom for our peace of mind is mistaken ...
+Giving in to Putin's blackmail on energy would not solve the problem, it would exacerbate it by opening the way to further demands and blackmail," said new Italian Prime Minister Giorgia Meloni.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)